MubashirAR/foodAppFE/README.md

-Check test-branch for updated code.
+Check practice branch for updated code.
 The master branch is maintained alongside recordings for my youtube videos.